Why Becoming a Parent Away From Home is Different

 The baby is only the beginning.

-When this reorganisation unfolds away from home, the intensity can increase in ways that are rarely named honestly enough.
-A different medical system.
-A different culture.
-The absence of people who would normally show up.
+It reorganises identity, reshapes partnerships, and shifts our sense of safety.
+And when this reorganisation unfolds away from home, the intensity can increase in ways that are rarely named honestly enough—a different medical system, a different culture, the absence of the people who would normally just show up.

 Parenthood is Already a Reorganisation

 Becoming a parent is not simply a life event.
-It is a developmental transition, one that changes who you are at a fundamental level.
+It is a developmental transition—one that changes who you are at a fundamental level, reshaping your relationship with your partner, your friends, and your own parents, and opening emotional registers you may not have encountered before, including some you did not expect.

+In couples, this reorganisation unfolds in two nervous systems simultaneously.
+The steadiness you may have previously offered each other becomes harder to access, sometimes precisely when you need it most.
 Even in the most supported, stable circumstances, these early months are demanding.
-And none of that accounts for what changes when you’re also away from home.
+And none of that accounts for what changes when you are also far from home.

 Why Having a Baby Abroad is a Different Kind of Transition